jenkinsci/kubernetes-plugin/README.md

 ```

 Commands will be executed by default in the `jnlp` container, where the Jenkins agent is running.
+(The `jnlp` name is historical and is retained for compatibility.)

-This will run in jnlp container
+This will run in the `jnlp` container:
 ```groovy
 podTemplate {
     node(POD_LABEL) {